Tool Studio¶

 Migration note¶

-If a defaultToolOverrides.json file from an earlier milestone exists, the M6 build renames it to defaultToolOverrides.json.deprecated on startup once.
+If a defaultToolOverrides.json file from an earlier milestone (≤ M5) exists, the current build renames it to defaultToolOverrides.json.deprecated on startup once.
 The new file is default-tools-preference.json in the same tool/save/ directory.

 Using Tools in Agentic Chat¶

 Tool Studio tools can be used in Agentic Chat through MCP integration.
-With a tool-capable model and the built-in MCP connection enabled, the model can call those built-in tools during agentic workflows.
+With a tool-capable model and Manual built-in tool selection enabled, the model can call the tools exposed by the built-in server during agentic workflows.

 Agentic Chat can also call tools exposed by external MCP servers that you explicitly connect and trust.